mcharouk/aws/Certification/sysops.md

   * There is a one time transition charge to Glacier, per object.

 * Glacier Vault lock will complete within **24 hours** using LockID generated during initiate Vault Lock

+* To preserve file names in Glacier, use lifecycle policies

 # KMS